feistyfeller208-stack/Interface-nation/README.md

-# INTERFACE: A NATION WITHOUT WEBSITE
+# INTERFACE: A NATION WITHOUT A WEBSITE

 > *A nation without a website is a nation without a border.*